 BRITISH ORIENTEERING PARTICIPANT CODE OF CONDUCT: All competitors are asked to read and abide by the British Orienteering Participant Code of Conduct in relation to Covd.
 Anyone making an entry on behalf of someone else should advise them of this.

-The 2022 SCOTTISH NIGHT ORIENTEERING CHAMPIONSHIPS will be run in accordance with the Scottish Orienteering Association (SOA) Rules and Guidelines (these are currently being updated and a link will be added when the updated guidelines are available).
+The 2022 SCOTTISH NIGHT ORIENTEERING CHAMPIONSHIPS will be run in accordance with the Scottish Orienteering Association (SOA) Night Championships Rules and Guidelines.
+These guidelines have very recently been updated (1st February).

 ELIGIBILITY CRITERIA TO BE A SCOTTISH NIGHT CHAMPION: This is basically the same as for the Scottish Individual Championships.
 Members of Scottish open Clubs will be automatically recognised as “Scots”.
 Other orienteers (see below for further definition of 'Scots') wishing to be classed as “Scottish”, such as those born in Scotland or long-term Scottish residents currently living outside Scotland or competing for their university, must make their status known to the organiser by the day before the event.
 It is likely that this will also be covered on the online entry form.